wenhuigao117/cell-population-analysis/README.md

 ## Database schema

 The source data is a flat CSV where every row contains both patient-level metadata and sample-level measurements.
 Although the entire dataset could fit comfortably in a single table, I chose not to model it that way.
-The assignment hints at longitudinal clinical data — patients contributing multiple samples at different time points — and separating subjects, samples, and measurements better reflects the underlying relationships and keeps the schema adaptable as the study grows.
+The assignment hints at longitudinal clinical data, where patients contribute multiple samples at different time points, and separating subjects, samples, and measurements better reflects the underlying relationships and keeps the schema adaptable as the study grows.

 ```
 subjects        — one row per patient